-The Provost’s Dissertation Fellowship supports doctoral students from across the university as they complete their dissertations, allowing them to minimize other obligations, such as teaching.
-Applicants may apply for up to twelve months of funding to support focused efforts toward dissertation completion, which they will lay out in a plan detailing their monthly goals.
+Applicants, with an approved prospectus, may apply for funding to support focused efforts toward dissertation completion, which they will lay out in a plan detailing their monthly goals.
 It is expected that this plan will be written in collaboration with the applicant’s dissertation advisor and should be realistic and comprehensive.
-Every month, fellows will meet with the Associate Provost for Graduate Programs to discuss their progress and the students’ advisors will submit monthly status reports.
+Every month, fellows will meet with the Dean of The Graduate School to discuss their progress and the students’ advisors will submit monthly status reports.
 Funding may be suspended at any time should a fellow fall behind on their monthly goals.

 1. Fellows will be expected to complete their monthly goals.

 2. Once a month fellows will meet with the Dean of The Graduate School.

 3. Once a month the fellows’ dissertation advisor will submit a progress report.

 Please have all the materials and information ready to be entered and uploaded when you begin the application.
 It is not possible to save parts of the application and return later to complete it.
 It must all be completed in one sitting.
 Your application includes the following: